 So, you should help your child apply accurate pressure while writing.
 For this, you might have to do a little hand-holding.
 Grab your child’s hand while they write and show them how much pressure they should apply to write well.

 Moreover, create a relaxing environment for your child.
-They should not feel stressed or uncomfortable while writing for it will reflect on their writing flow.
+They should not feel stressed or uncomfortable while writing because it will reflect their writing flow.

 4. Form a Writing Speed

 Speed is a crucial factor in writing.
 If your child writes too fast, they can lose control and not form correct letter shapes.
-On the contrary, if your child writes too slowly, they might not be able to complete their school assignments on time.
+On the contrary, if your child writes too slowly, they might be unable to complete their school assignments on time.

 Gradually, when your child learns to write letters that are consistent and the same size, you can ask them to speed up their writing.
 For example, you can give them a timeline to write certain lines.
 It will improve their writing speed, and they can better control their motor movements.